-For all question types, students in Cohorts A and D started significantly below students in Cohorts B and C, as measured by analysis of variance (ANOVA).
-Also on all three measures (total score, multiple-choice score, and open-response score), students in all cohorts significantly improved from pre-test to post-test.
+For all question types, students in Cohorts A and D started with pre-test scores significantly below students in Cohorts B and C, as measured by analysis of variance (ANOVA).
+Also on all

-Table 3 and Figure 3 show the gain scores for each cohort of students.
-ANOVA showed significant differences between cohorts for all three scores.
-For all three scores, Cohort C (using one sensor for the teacher and individual computers without sensors for the students) always showed significantly lower gains than Cohorts A and B, and significantly lower gains from Cohort D for total score and open-response score.
-For the total test score gain, Cohort B (no slope tool) showed significantly greater gains than Cohort D, the group that used the slope tool.
+Figure 3 shows the gain scores for each cohort of students.
+ANOVA showed significant differences among cohorts for all three scores.
+For all three scores, Cohort C (which used one sensor for the teacher, and individual computers without sensors for the students) showed significantly lower gains than Cohorts A and B on all three measures, and significantly lower gains than Cohort D for total score and open-response score.
+For the total test score gain, Cohort B (whose activities did not include the slope tool) showed significantly greater gains than Cohort D, the group that used the slope tool.
 Both Cohorts A and B showed significantly greater gains than Cohort D for open-response score.
+Further discussion of the meaning of these data is included below.